carlssonemil/damascus/README.md

 ## Features

-- Autosaving - Your progress is automatically saved and stored.
+- Autosaving – Your progress is automatically saved and stored.
-- Responsive - Use it on your smartphone while gaming.
+- Responsive – Use it on your smartphone while gaming.
-- Export/Import - Export your progress to another device or browser.
+- Export/Import – Export your progress to another device or browser.
+- Filterable – Easily switch between weapon categories.
+- Ad-free – No annoying ads cluttering the site.

 <br />